-In the research focus on Evolutionary Biology, the Department of Biology analyzes the causes of the formation and conservation of biological diversity: Which genomic and functional mechanisms adapt individuals and populations to their environment?
-Which strategies guarantee their survival?
-What relationships exist between different organisms?
-How do boundaries emerge between species and why can they be overcome?
+In the research concentration Evolutionary Biology, the Department of Biology analyzes what caused the origin and maintenance of biological diversity: By which genomic and functional mechanisms do individuals and populations adapt to their environment?
+Which strategies ensure their survival?
+Which evolutionary relationships exist between various organisms?
+How do species boundaries occur and what factors allow them to be transgressed again?
 What are the consequences of hybridization?

-The following research units contribute to the research focus of Evolutionary Biology:
+The following working groups contribute to the research concentration Evolutionary Biology:

 - Behavioural Biology (Prof. Dr. Jutta Schneider)